 John Steil

-Artist
+Artist Profile

 Haiku is a traditional Japanese form.
 Whatever the number of syllables, or lines, haiku are intended to express and evoke emotion.
 Cor van den Heuvel said a haiku is a short poem recording the essence of a moment keenly perceived in which nature is linked to human nature.
 With small linocuts (3 inch x 3 inch), I’m illustrating a series of haiku I’ve written.
-The prints are intended to be evocative of the haiku or just taken, alone, for what they provoke
+The prints are intended to be evocative of the haiku or just taken, alone, for what they provoke.

 h_rowboat.jpg